3 Reasons Why You Should Start a Social Committee at Work

 A workplace social committee brings together like-minded employees with a shared passion for creating a social, collaborative and engaged workplace.

 They bring a lot of value to a business through regular social events that benefit employees, and your workplace.
 Consider them for what they are: an investment in your company culture and your employees.

-With that said, here are three reasons why a social committee makes sense.
+With that said, here are three ways a workplace social committee actually improves your business.

 #1.
 Relationship Building — Both Within and Without

-Workplace social committees help to build stronger relationships not only between employees but also with other local businesses and initiatives within the community.
+Workplace social committees help build stronger relationships with employees and other local businesses within the community.
 The more active and involved in the community your workplace is, the stronger relationships and brand recognition you can build!

-For example, Benefits by Design (BBD) Inc.’s Kingston office has been collecting toilet paper donations since the beginning of October for TP the Town, a local charity providing this necessity to those less fortunate in our area.
-We’ve put up posters in our office building asking other local businesses to visit us with their donations, allowing us to strengthen the relationship while also providing a great service to those in need!
+For example, Benefits by Design (BBD) Inc.’s Kingston office has been collecting toilet paper donations for TP the Town, a local charity providing this necessity to those less fortunate in our area.
+We’ve put up posters in our office building asking other local businesses to visit us with their donations.
+This allows us to strengthen the relationship while also providing a great service to those in need!
 And isn’t that what a social committee is all about?